fChristenson/My-life-as-a-programmer/README.md

 > Hi man good content again.
 Can you give us insight about ORM and raw SQL backend.
 What are your professional experience about this matter.
 Thank you much for quality content.

+> Fred do you believe ie11 is holding back front end development?
+Css grid isn't usable in ie11 and flexbox mostly works in ie11.
+At my last company I did not push myself to learn or use anything that would break in ie11.
+I guess I'm trying to blame ie11 for why I did not better myself which is wrong and ultimately an excuse.
+But I did spend many dev hours trying to debug things that broke in ie11 that I do not believe were worth it for my company.
+Ultimately if we were have dropped ie11 support we would of saved dev hours that could of been used differently than making sure our code works fine for a legacy browser that I believe only 2-3% of people use.
+However maybe I am not thinking how much 2-3% of web traffic using ie11 really is.

 ### Misc

 > As a software developer/engineer, what technologies do you feel are a waste of time learning?
 Why?